wp-plugins/wp-filebase/readme.txt

 3. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.1.2.2 =
+* Files and categories in the file browser are sorted now
+* Category directories are now renamed when the folder name is changed
+* Fixed file browser query arg
+* Fixed Permalink bug

 = 0.1.2.1 =
 * New feature: category template for category listing